ska-telescope/sdp-workflows-procfunc/src/pss_receive/README.md

   job.batch/pss-receive                              0/1           14s        14s
 ```

-Looking at the logs from the pss-receive pod we can see the receiver waiting for data...
+Looking at the logs from the pss-receive pod we can see the receiver waiting for data

 ```bash
 $ kubectl logs pss-receive-9rsbf -n sdp